DanilKrivonos/FunFun/README.md

 When using concatenates for analysis, we recommend cutting off the remaining LSU and SSU, which may remain after PCR.
 We recommend doing this using TAx software.

 ```
-funfun -ITS example/its2.fasta -type its2
+funfun -its example/its2.fasta -type its2
 ```
 In the result of FunFun you take comfortable bar plot in html format: